1977 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Key Features of the 1977 Penny

-The US Mint produced a high number of 1977 Lincoln pennies, making them common, but some can be very valuable.
-Despite their lower prices, even low-graded pieces are in demand amongst collectors.
-They are considered ideal coins to start the collection with.
+The US Mint produced a very high number of 1977 Lincoln pennies, making them common in general, but some examples can be very valuable.
+Despite their lower average prices, even lower-graded pieces are in demand among collectors.
+They are considered ideal coins to start a collection with.

 The Obverse of the 1977 Penny